 A private company limited by shares is probably the most common trading vehicle used in Hong Kong.
-It is characterised by the following restrictions contained in the company's articles:
+It is characterised by the following restrictions contained in the company's articles of association:

-- Restrictions on a shareholder's right to transfer shares. - Limiting the maximum number of shareholders to 50. - Prohibition on any invitation to the public to subscribe for any shares or debentures of the company.
+- Restrictions on a shareholder's right to transfer shares. - A maximum of 50 shareholders. - A prohibition on any invitation to the public to subscribe for any shares or debentures of the company.